 3.1.1.
 Discharging the REESS

-Discharge test procedure shall be performed according to the manufacturer’s recommendation.
+The discharge test procedure shall be performed according to the manufacturer’s recommendation.
 The manufacturer shall guarantee that the REESS is as fully depleted as is possible by the discharge test procedure.

 3.1.2.
 Application of a normal charge